-Nick Jordan is a visual artist and filmmaker.
-Working predominantly with short film, the artist's practice also includes drawing, painting, objects, publications and collaboration.
+Nick Jordan is an artist who works with film, drawing, painting, objects, publications and collaboration.

 Nick Jordan's drawings and paintings reconstitute various forms or images that emerge from the process of film-making.
-Moving between abstraction, typography and graphic forms, the work reconfigures pictorial motifs, either natural or manmade.
+From typography to organic forms, the works reconfigure pictorial motifs, either natural or manmade.

-Artist residences & commissioned projects include Headlands Center for the Arts, (San Francisco, USA), The National Trust (UK); The Manchester Museum, (UK); Book Works (London); LOCWS Art Across the City (Swansea); ICA (London); Art Gene (UK); British Society of Aesthetics (UK); The University of Manchester (UK); The Swedenborg Society (London).
+Nick Jordan's films have been the subject of special focus programmes at the London Short Film Festival (UK), Minimalen (Trondheim, Norway) and HOME Artist Film Weekend (Manchester, UK).
+Artist residencies & commissioned projects include Headlands Center for the Arts, (San Francisco, USA), The National Trust (UK); The Manchester Museum, (UK); Book Works (London); LOCWS Art Across the City (Swansea); ICA (London, UK); Thackray Museum of Medicine (UK); Art Gene (UK); British Society of Aesthetics (UK); Arts & Heritage (UK); The Swedenborg Society (London, UK).